-You can use these calculators to estimate roughly how much it would cost to rebuild your home or replace your contents.
+You can use these calculators to estimate roughly how much it could cost to rebuild your home or replace your contents.
 By providing general information about your home the calculators can provide an estimated value and summary that you can further edit for a more detailed result if you wish.

 Contents insurance can cover the cost of stolen belongings, but it can’t replace items of sentimental value or take away the trauma of a burglary.
 Proactivity is your best form of defence.

 Four risks to your home, and how to combat them

 Your home is more than just four walls – it’s a sanctuary for you and your loved ones.
 And chances are it didn’t come cheap.
 Understanding the risks your home faces can help you protect it.

 Home and contents insurance FAQs

 What’s covered depends on the type of home insurance you have and your specific policy.
 Most standard home and contents insurance policies can cover loss or damage of your belongings as well as your home in the event that something goes wrong like: